QUESTION & ANSWER

 Any tips for those starting out?

 Without question, writing a novel is a challenging and lengthy endeavor that requires serious dedication, commitment, and consistency.
 For many, including myself, the blank page of "Day 1" can be the toughest part.
 You're going to be spending months alone at a keyboard engaged in a world and characters of your own design.
-Fortunately I find the daily creative progress of working on and completing a novel a ton of fun and extremely rewarding—if not, this would be a tough game.
+Fortunately I find the daily creative progress of working on and completing a novel a ton of fun and extremely rewarding.
+If not, this would be a tough game.

 1. Read voraciously.